Enbro/test/source/index.html.md

           At least one of the specified parameters contains an error.
           Check if all the required parameters have been specified.
-          Also specified email must be unique.
+          Also the specified email must be unique.
           You can find details about the error in the response.